 A dental crown can be used to solve a wide range of restorative concerns.
 They can also be utilized for many cosmetic reasons.
 Based on your needs, we can build a crown that is color-matched and shaped to blend effortlessly with your existing smile.

 We use a variety of materials to fabricate custom dental crowns.
-When applicable, we often recommend ceramic or porcelain crowns because they offer several advantages of metal crowns.
-Ceramic and porcelain crowns can be color matched to blend naturally with your teeth, creating a seamless result.
-If you have metal crowns, our team can work with you to replace old crowns with new crowns that designed just for you.
+When applicable, we often recommend ceramic or porcelain crowns because they offer several advantages compared to metal crowns.
+Ceramic and porcelain crowns can be color-matched to blend naturally with your teeth, creating a seamless result.
+If you have metal crowns, our team can work with you to replace old crowns with new crowns designed just for you.

 About the Dental Crown Process

 The dental crown process will involve several trips to our Hunt Valley, MD dentist office.
 During the first appointment, Dr. Izadi and Dr. Rafat will prepare the tooth.
 This involves removing the old crown, filling, or any decayed portion of the tooth as well as reducing the tooth to make room for the crown.
 Several impressions of your teeth will be taken and used to fabricate your temporary crown and permanent crown.
 They will place a temporary crown to protect the tooth until the permanent one is ready which usually takes about two weeks.

 Your permanent dental crown will be shipped directly to us once it is ready.
 During your second appointment, Dr. Izadi and Dr. Rafat will remove the temporary crown and place the new one.
 It will be securely bonded in place with a strong dental adhesive.
 He will then gently shape, smooth, and polish your new dental crown to create a natural look.

 Implant Supported Dental Crown

 Dr. Izadi and Dr. Rafat may also suggest a dental crown to replace a single missing tooth.
 When one tooth is missing, a single dental implant may be surgically placed in the void where the tooth once was.
 It will serve two purposes: to support a dental crown that replaces the missing tooth and to replace the missing tooth root.

 Dental Crown FAQs